St Aidan's is in the North York Moors National Park, near Helmsley.

 Helmsley is known for its galleries, arts centre, boutique shops, luxury hotels, and coffee shops.
 Pop in to the church and admire the murals, and don't miss the delights of the Cinnamon Twist bakery.

 If outdoor swimming appeals, Helmsley swimming pool is a gem, very basic but with views of distant sheep on the hills.
-It is usually open from the end of June until the beginning of September (and they do moonlight swims too!)
+It is usually open from early summer until the beginning of September (and they do moonlight swims too!)

 On the doorstep